Pin It

 In a world of overly complicated recipes, there’s something deeply satisfying about nailing a simple, iconic flavor profile.
 This sauce isn’t about fancy technique; it’s about understanding the role of each ingredient and respecting the transformative power of time and temperature.
 So whisk, rest, chill, and dip your way to fast-food bliss, right in your own kitchen.

-Copycat Raising Cane's Sauce (5 Minutes, 6 Ingredients)
+Love Raising Cane's Sauce (5 Minutes, 6 Ingredients) but want a lighter version?
+Try these simple swaps:

 Equipment You'll Need